Stone Temple Pilots: 2011–2013: Split with Weiland and legal proceedings

 From then on, the band began to experience problems, and suspicions were raised that tensions within the band had arisen once again.
 Despite the band's claims that their fall tour would be celebrating the 20th anniversary of Core, this did not happen.
-According to Weiland's bandmates, they did not want to do the celebration because they believed that he no longer had the vocal range to perform some of the album's songs.
-Weiland then decided to perform the latter songs that they did not want to play on a separate solo tour.
-The rest of the band decided to hide their anger and frustration towards his decision, causing Weiland to assume that they were all on the same page.

-On September 17, at a show in Abbotsford, British Columbia, STP arrived nearly two hours late, and cut their set 30 minutes short, angering many fans.
+On September 17, at a show in Abbotsford, British Columbia, the band arrived nearly two hours late, and cut their set 30 minutes short, angering many fans.
 The following day, the band released a brief statement announcing that that night's show in Lethbridge, Alberta was cancelled due to Weiland being ordered to go on "48 hours complete vocal rest due to strained vocal cords."
 On December 7, in response to a public declaration from Weiland that he was "completely open" to returning to Velvet Revolver and a radio DJ's questions about the state of that band, Slash (Weiland's former bandmate with Velvet Revolver) told Minneapolis/St. Paul radio station 93X that he had heard rumors Weiland had been fired from Stone Temple Pilots, citing this as a possible reason for Weiland's eagerness to return to Velvet Revolver, something that he quickly dismissed.

-On February 27, 2013, Stone Temple Pilots fired Weiland.
+On February 27, 2013, Stone Temple Pilots fired Weiland, marking the band's first lineup change.
 The firing was officially announced as Weiland left on tour with his solo band.
 Both parties issued lawsuits over the right to perform with the Stone Temple Pilots name; both were settled out of court, with the DeLeo brothers and Kretz retaining the rights to perform under the name.